litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

 ## Visualize and Analyze

-1. To check the current progress of the Podtato-HeadChaos Scenario, view the status of theChaos Scenario from the **Litmus Chaos Scenarios** Tab.
+1. To check the current progress of the Podtato-Head Chaos Scenario, view the status of the Chaos Scenario from the **Litmus Chaos Scenarios** Tab.

    <img src={require("../assets/getting-started/run-your-first-workflow/podtato-head-workflow-running.png").default} alt="Podtato Head Chaos Scenario in Running State" />